theworkingcomputer/twc-blog/content/introduction.rst

 ******************
 to say that Doug's interest in computers created a similar interest in me.
 I have always been impressionable that way.

-Anyway, No Antidote for Anhedonia aims to be: Occasional thoughts on what the world is, my place in it, programming, economics, insects and other inconvenient biology, family, religion -- the list goes on -- mostly as it applies to my work with `the Working Computer <http://theworkingcomputer.com>`_, a small company devoted to making interesting software that works, and making computers work for people who don't know how computers work.
+Anyway, **"A Splendid Chaos"** aims to be: Occasional thoughts on what the world is, my place in it, programming, economics, insects and other inconvenient biology, family, religion -- the list goes on -- mostly as it applies to my work with `the Working Computer <http://theworkingcomputer.com>`_, a small company devoted to making interesting software that works, and making computers work for people who don't know how computers work.

 I try to build things
 *********************